Asquera/goto-async-rust-2018/rust-ffi.md

 * `cbindgen` generates C-headers from Rust code
 * Can be hooked into the build-pipline
   * Don't keep headers in the repo – generate them!

+---

+### Some thoughts on linking

+* Rust links statically by default
+* Each `foo.so` would be several MB big!
+* `-C prefer-dynamic` to the rescue
+  * Dynamically link libraries
+  * Requires you to link them together yourself in your build pipeline